chromaui/learnstorybook.com/content/intro-to-storybook/react/en/simple-component.md

 <div class="aside">

-Take in consideration that `Template.bind({})` is a [standard JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind) technique for making a copy of a function.
-We recommend this technique, so each exported story can set its own properties on it.
+`Template.bind({})` is a [standard JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind) technique for making a copy of a function.
+We use this technique to allow each exported story to set its own properties, but use the same implementation.

 </div>

 Arguments or [`args`](https://storybook.js.org/docs/react/writing-stories/args) for short, are extremely helpful for editing our components.
-They allow us to edit our components without restarting Storybook.
+They allow us to edit our components with the controls addon without restarting Storybook.
 Once the [`args`](https://storybook.js.org/docs/react/writing-stories/args) value changes so does the component.

-`action` allows us to create a callback that appears in the **actions** panel of the Storybook UI when clicked.
-So when we build a pin button, we’ll be able to determine in the test UI if a button click is successful.

-Another nice thing about bundling the actions into `actionsData` is that you can `export` that variable and use the actions in stories for components that reuse this component, as we'll see later.

-When creating a story we use a base task (`taskData`) to build out the shape of the task the component expects.
+When creating a story we use a base `task` arg to build out the shape of the task the component expects.
 This is typically modelled from what the true data looks like.
 Again, `export`-ing this shape will enable us to reuse it in later stories, as we'll see.

 <div class="aside">
 <a href="https://storybook.js.org/docs/react/essentials/actions"><b>Actions</b></a> help you verify interactions when building UI components in isolation.
 Oftentimes you won't have access to the functions and state you have in context of the app.
 Use <code>action()</code> to stub them in.